puppetlabs/puppet/docs/rspec_tutorial.md

     stub(:not_an_array, :size => 10)
   end

-  it 'should have the stubbed size'
+  it 'has the stubbed size'
     my_helper.size.should == 10
   end
 end